silarshaik17/Smart-IOT-Irrigation-System/README.md

 - Embedded C
 - ThingSpeak account (free tier)

-## Working Process
+## ⚙️ How It Works

 - Power ON the system.
 The LPC2148 initializes all peripherals.
 -  The LCD turns ON and displays the project name or initialization message.
 -  The ESP01 Wi-Fi module is initialized by sending AT commands (AT, ATE0, AT+CWMODE, AT+CWJAP, etc.).
    After the ESP01 successfully connects to the Wi-Fi network, the system starts normal operation.
 - The RTC reads the current date and time and displays it on the LCD.
 - The DHT11 sensor measures the temperature and humidity.